wbuild-dev/wbuild/README.md

 ## Credits
-wbuild is built on top many open source libraries and tools.
+wbuild is built on top many open source libraries and free tools.
 Here are some of them

 * [VvvebJs](https://github.com/givanz/VvvebJs)
 * [Bulma](https://bulma.io)